simslab/cluster_diffex2018/README.md

 ```
 python scripts/cluster_diffex.py --count-matrix UMI_MATRIX.txt -o OUTDIR  -p PREFIX
 ```
-where UMI_MATRIX.txt is a whitespace delimited gene by cell UMI count matrix with two leading columns of gene attributes: <pre>ENSEMBL_ID  GENE_NAME  UMICOUNT_CELL0  UMICOUNT_CELL1 ... </pre>.
+where UMI_MATRIX.txt is a whitespace delimited gene by cell UMI count matrix with two leading columns of gene attributes: `ENSEMBL_ID  GENE_NAME  UMICOUNT_CELL0  UMICOUNT_CELL1 ... `.

-To see more options, such as setting `k` for the k nearest neighbors graph, using a list of markers in a file, or using the older scoring scheme:
+To see more options, such as setting `k` for the k nearest neighbors graph, using a list of markers in a file, setting thresholds for marker gene selection, using the older scoring scheme, etc.:
 ```
 python scripts/cluster_diffex.py -h
 ```
+In particular, to use the old scoring scheme, add the flag `--unscaled-score'.

 ### Output files (standard analysis)
 - `OUTDIR/PREFIX.dropout_curve.pdf` The dropout curve with marker genes colored in green